-Spanish native and fashion industry pioneer; Ortega's father, a railway worker, moved the family to the Iberian textile capital, A Coruna, where Ortega left school at the age of fourteen to begin working as a delivery boy for a local shirt maker.
+Native of Busdongo, Castilla y Leon, Spain, Ortega was born in 1936.
+Ortega left school at the age of fourteen to begin working as a delivery boy for a local shirt maker.
 He later became a draper's and tailor's assistant.
 In the late 1960s, while managing a local clothing shop, he started designing dressing gowns, housecoats and lingerie from home.
-In 1963, opened his first factory, and two years later, in 1965, ...Contact us to see more Biography
+In 1963, he opened his first factory, and two years later, in 1965, he established Confecciones Goa, a textile manufacturer and marketer.
+In 1975, ...Contact us to see more Biography

 - Institution Name: